-- 1. Turn off computer power.

-- 2. Remove the computer cover.

-- 3. Remove the blank mounting bracket.

-- 4. Install jumpers for selected options.
-See Option Selection.

-- 5. Select the base address on the card.
-See Address Selection.

-- 6. Install the card in an I/O expansion slot.
-Important: Make sure that the card mounting bracket is properly screwed into place and that there is a positive chassis ground.

-- 7. Install the I/O cable.

-- 8. Inspect for proper fit of the card and cable and tighten screws.

-- 9. Replace the computer cover.
+- 1. Turn off computer power. - 2.
+Remove the computer cover. - 3.
+Remove the blank I/O backplate. - 4.
+Install jumpers for selected options from either the Option Selection section of this manual or the suggestions of our ICOM422/485 setup software program. - 5.
+Select the base address on the card for either the ADDRESS SELECTION section of this manual or the suggestions of our FINDBASE setup software program. - 6.
+Install the card in any I/O expansion slot.
+Important: Make sure that the card mounting bracket is properly screwed into place and that there is a positive chassis ground. - 7.
+Install the I/O cable. - 8.
+Inspect for proper fit of the card and cable and tighten screws. - 9.
+Turn the computer ON and observe the LED indicators.
+The LED's will blink when there is any activity on the communication lines. - 10.
+Turn the computer OFF and replace the computer cover.

-To ensure that there is minimum susceptibility to EMI and minimum radiation, it is important that the card's mounting bracket be connected to chassis ground.
-Also, proper anti-EMI cabling techniques (cable shield connected to chassis ground at the I/O connector, twisted-pair wiring, and, in extreme cases, ferrite level of EMI protection) must be used for input/output wiring.
-CE-marked versions of COM422/485A meet the requirements if EN50081-1:1992 (Emissions), EN50082-1:1992, and EN60950:1992 (Safety).
+To ensure that there is minimum susceptibility to EMI and minimum radiation, it is important that there be a positive chassis ground.
+Also, proper EMI cabling techniques (cable connect to chassis ground at the I/O connector, twisted-pair wiring, and, in extreme cases, ferrite level of EMI protection) must be used.
+CE-marked versions of ICOM422/485 meet the requirements of EN50081-1:1992 (Emissions), EN50082-1:1992 (Immunity), and EN60950:1992 (Safety).